List of people who have crossed Canada on foot: Burnest Heard

-Burnest Heard (born Burnest Watson Heard Wozny), the self-styled "World's Greatest Lover", walked from Vancouver, BC to Halifax, NS and back.
+Burnest Heard (born Burnest Watson Heard Wozny), the self-styled "World's Greatest Lover", walked from Vancouver, British Columbia, to Halifax, Nova Scotia, and back.
 Heard set out on 1 June 1937 and arrived in Halifax 19 months later, in December 1939.
 He pushed a 150-pound oil drum across the country to make it clear that he did not hitch-hike during his journey.
-Heard paid for his trip by selling postcards of himself, at 10 cents apiece (he claimed to have sold 18,000 of them); staying in hotels and buying his own food.
-After a rest in Halifax, he began his return trip on 1 February 1940 and took two years and ten months to reach Vancouver (in December 1942).
+Heard paid for his trip by selling postcards of himself, at 10 cents apiece; he claimed to have sold 18,000 of them.
+He stayed in hotels and bought his own food.
+After a rest in Halifax, he began his return trip on 1 February 1940 and took two years and ten months to reach Vancouver in December 1942.
 His first cross-country transit was widely reported in newspapers all over the US and Canada; however, his return journey was only featured in the Canadian press.

 Al Howie

-In 1991, Al Howie ran from St. John's, NL to Victoria, BC in 72 days, 10 hours and 23 minutes; departing St. John's on 21 June and arriving in Victoria on 1 September.
+In 1991, Al Howie ran from St. John's, Newfoundland, to Victoria, British Columbia in 72 days, 10 hours and 23 minutes, departing St. John's on 21 June and arriving in Victoria on 1 September.
 His 7295.5 km transit (100 km a day for 72 days) is recognised by Guinness World Records as the fastest crossing of Canada on foot (male).

+Sarah Jackson

+In 2015, then 24-year-old Sarah Jackson left Victoria, British Columbia and arrived in St. John's, Newfoundland on 30 May 2017.
+She became the first woman to walk the entire Trans Canada Trail.

 Ann Keane

-In 2002, Ann Keane ran from St. John's, NL to Tofino, BC in 143 days; departing St. John's on 17 April and arriving in Tofino on 8 September.
+In 2002, Ann Keane ran from St. John's, Newfoundland to Tofino, British Columbia in 143 days, departing St. John's on 17 April and arriving in Tofino on 8 September.
 Her 7,831 km transit is recognised by Guinness World Records as the fastest crossing of Canada on foot (female).

+Ryan Keeping

+Ryan Keeping (born in 1998) is an ultramarathon runner from Halifax, Nova Scotia.
+Inspired by his hero Terry Fox, he completed a 7,342 km run across Canada in 99 days.
+He set out on 1 April 2024 from St Johns, Newfoundland, and arrived in Victoria, British Columbia on 7 July 2024, 99 days later.
+He ran the entire route at approximately 75 km/day, with each day broken into three 25 km segments.

+He was inspired to do this run due to several of his immediate family members being diagnosed with heart disease.
+He raised over $240,000 CAD through GoFundMe; of which at least 80% will go to the Heart & Stroke Foundation (with the remainder financing the expenses on his journey).

+His motto for the run was "Flip the Switch".
+To flip the switch is to start to become the person you want to be; it's taking that first step towards deciding you're going to better yourself.